KMOX: Entercom/Audacy ownership

 On March 22, 2021, KMOX added an FM translator on 98.7 MHz, K254CR.
 It was formerly used for KFTK (AM), then temporarily for KFTK-FM.
 This translator provides coverage to the city of St. Louis and adjacent communities.
 KMOX added The Dave Glover Show to the schedule, which aired on KFTK for the previous two years.
 Following Rush Limbaugh's death, the station launched a new, local show hosted by longtime news reporter Carol Daniel in its midday timeslot.

 On March 6, 2025, RadioInsight.com reported that KMOX's programming would begin to simulcast on sister station WHHL (104.1 FM) in the week before opening day of the 2025 Cardinals season.
 This change was officially announced on March 10; the simulcast on 104.1, renamed KMOX-FM, launched on March 24, with an automated version of WHHL's former format replacing KMOX on 98.7.

+On June 29, 2026, Audacy announced the sale of its St. Louis stations, including the KMOX stations, to Hoffman Media Group.